NickHoward1/Incident-Response-in-Sentinel-NIST-800-61-/README.md

 Observe the different Users (UserPrincipalNames) logon patterns and take notes.<br>
 Example: Nickhoward605@ logged in from x and y within Z time period: suspect<br>
-Example: arisa_lognpacific@lognpacific.com logged in from a and b within C time period: normal<br>
+Example: arisa_lognpacific@ logged in from a and b within C time period: normal<br>

 <h3>Containment, Eradication, and Recovery</h3>